NBISweden/workshop-reproducible-research/docs/snakemake.md

 There are a number of drawbacks with having files that aren't explicitly part of the workflow as input/output files to rules (as the two temporary files here).

-* Snakemake cannot clean up these files if the job fails, as it would do for the normal output files.
+* Snakemake cannot clean up these files if the job fails, as it would do for normal output files.
 * If several jobs are run in parallel there is a risk that they write to `tempfile` at the same time.
 This can lead to very scary results.
 * Sometimes we don't know the names of all the files that a program can generate.
-It is, for example, not unusual that programs leave some kind of error log if something goes wrong.
+It is, for example, not unusual that programs leave some kind of error log behind if something goes wrong.

 All of these issues can be dealt with by using the `shadow` option for a rule.
 Shadow rules result in that each execution of the rule is run in an isolated temporary directory (located in `.snakemake/shadow/`).
 There are a few option for `shadow`.
 The most simple is `shadow: "minimal"` (*NOTE: USE SHADOW: "SHALLOW" UNTIL PR ACCEPTED*), which means that the rule is executed in an empty directory where the input files have been symlinked.
 For the rule below that means that the only file available would be `input.txt`.
 The shell commands would generate the files `some_other_junk_file` and `output.txt`.
 Lastly, Snakemake will move the output file (`output.txt`) to its "real" location and remove the whole shadow directory.
 We therefore never have to think about manually removing `some_other_junk_file`.